bairblog/bairblog.github.io/_posts/2020-08-03-covid-fatality.md

 </figure>

 **Figure 2** represents an idealized version of this study.
 In the best case scenario, there is no covariance between death and diagnosis.
-In that case, we only need $N=66$ samples for our estimator of the CFR to be approximately unbiased, even if $p=0.001$ ($1/1000$ cases die).
+Then, we only need $N=66$ samples for our estimator of the CFR to be approximately unbiased, even if $p=0.001$ ($1/1000$ cases die).
 Problems remain in the case that $p$ is small; namely, death is so rare that we need tons of samples to decrease the variance of our estimator.
 This will require lots of samples.
-But even if no deaths are observed, that gives us lots of information about $p$; specifically, if $N=1000$ and we have not observed a single death, then we can confidently say that $p<0.01$ within the population we are sampling.
+But even if no deaths are observed, we get a lot of information about $p$; for example, if $N=1000$ and we have not observed a single death, then we can confidently say that $p<0.01$ within the population we are sampling.
 This is simply because in the second panel of **Figure 2**, there is nearly zero mass in the $N=1000$ histogram at $E_{\rm naive} = 0$.
 With this in mind, we could